 Surgical Treatment

 Surgical treatment is generally not needed for wrist sprains.
-If you have severely torn ligaments or a fractured wrist, your doctor will advise if surgery should be considered.
+If you have severely torn ligaments or a fractured wrist, your doctor will advise whether surgery should be considered, especially in cases involving complex hand trauma.

 Recovery

-In general, recovery time for a wrist sprain can range from a matter of days to several weeks, depending on the severity of the sprain.
-Athletes may consider an alternative physical activity (e.g. swimming or jogging) to avoid re-injuring their wrist and give it ample time to fully heal.
-Your doctor may suggest specific exercises that can expedite your recovery.
+In general, recovery time for a wrist ligament injury can range from days to several weeks, depending on the severity of the sprain.
+Athletes may consider an alternative physical activity (e.g., swimming or jogging) to avoid re-injuring their wrist and give it ample time to heal fully.
+Your doctor may suggest specific exercises to expedite recovery and reduce pain and swelling.

 GET BACK TO WHAT YOU LOVE.
 FASTER